A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 - Fan speed controls.

-Noise level
+Noise Level

 Dimensions

-Portable air conditioners may be required to be placed at a certain distance from walls and other objects.
-What this means is that you should ensure that you have floor space not only for the AC unit itself but also for the clearings recommended by the manufacturer or maybe even required by law in your area.
+This means that you should ensure that you have floor space not only for the AC unit itself but also for the clearings recommended by the manufacturer or maybe even required by law in your area.

 Weight

 Every RV has a maximum cargo capacity that should not be exceeded.
-If you didn’t know, the cargo capacity limits may be due to the materials used in an RV, its suspension, or maybe some local laws and regulations.
+If you didn’t know, the cargo capacity limits may be due to the materials used in an RV, its suspension, or some local laws and regulations.

 Casters